Mary Magdalene: Late Middle Ages and Renaissance

 Penitent Magdalene (c.
 1454) by Donatello, showing her as "an old, emaciated and toothless woman... worn down by years of hard solitude in her cave".
 The sculpture is an "extreme" example of Mary Magdalene's usual portrayal as a penitent ascetic.

 Mary Magdalene (c.
 1515), traditionally attributed to Leonardo da Vinci's student Giampietrino.
 This painting shows a very different image of Mary Magdalene as "a woman who repents of nothing, who feels no shame or guilt".

-The thirteenth-century Cistercian monk and chronicler Peter of Vaux de Cernay said it was part of Catharist belief that the earthly Jesus Christ had a relationship with Mary Magdalene, described as his concubine: "Further, in their secret meetings they said that the Christ who was born in the earthly and visible Bethlehem and crucified at Jerusalem was "evil", and that Mary Magdalene was his concubine – and that she was the woman taken in adultery who is referred to in the Scriptures."
-A document, possibly written by Ermengaud of Béziers, undated and anonymous and attached to his Treatise against Heretics, makes a similar statement:
+The thirteenth-century Cistercian monk and chronicler Peter of Vaux de Cernay said it was part of Catharist belief that the earthly Jesus Christ had a relationship with Mary Magdalene, described as his concubine: "Further, in their secret meetings they said that the Christ who was born in the earthly and visible Bethlehem and crucified at Jerusalem was 'evil', and that Mary Magdalene was his concubine – and that she was the woman taken in adultery who is referred to in the Scriptures."
+A document, possibly written by Ermengaud of Béziers, undated and anonymous, attached to his Treatise against Heretics, makes a similar statement:

 Also they [the Cathars] teach in their secret meetings that Mary Magdalene was the wife of Christ.
 She was the Samaritan woman to whom He said, "Call thy husband".
 She was the woman taken into adultery, whom Christ set free lest the Jews stone her, and she was with Him in three places, in the temple, at the well, and in the garden.
 After the Resurrection, He appeared first to her.

 In the middle of the fourteenth century, a Dominican friar wrote a biography of Mary Magdalene in which he described her brutally mutilating herself after giving up prostitution, clawing at her legs until they bled, tearing out clumps of her hair, and beating her face with her fists and her breasts with stones.
 This portrayal of her inspired the sculptor Donatello (c.
 1386 – 1466) to portray her as a gaunt and beaten ascetic in his wooden sculpture Penitent Magdalene (c.
 1454) for the Florence Baptistery.
 In 1449, King René d'Anjou gave to Angers Cathedral the amphora from Cana in which Jesus changed water to wine, acquiring it from the nuns of Marseilles, who told him that Mary Magdalene had brought it with her from Judea, relating to the legend where she was the jilted bride at the wedding after which John the Evangelist received his calling from Jesus.
 (Note: Jansen 2001 citing Jacques Levron, Le bon roi René (Paris: Arthaud, 1972).)